Șura Mică: History

 The village was documented in 1323 as "Parvum Horreum" = Kleine Scheuer.
+The name changed to Cleynschowern around 1468.

 A medieval fortified church in Șura Mică was built in the 13th century and considerably rebuilt around 1500.
 Only fragments of the surrounding wall survive.

 The village is known for the colorful "Trachten" of the traditional Saxon population dress for women and girls.

-Agricultural centre: farming, livestock, hops, fruits.
+It is an agricultural centre, known for farming, livestock, hops, and fruits.